coco-frens/whitepaper/whitepaper.md

 Reducing the supply of COCO through this innovative mechanism offers several benefits to the ecosystem:

-- **Scarcity and Value**: As the supply decreases, COCO becomes scarcer, potentially driving up its value.
-Investors and collectors are more likely to hold and invest in a token with a decreasing supply.

 - **Deflationary Model**: The project introduces a deflationary element, making COCO more resistant to inflationary pressures.
-This can result in a more stable and attractive investment.
+This can result in a more stable price dynamics.

 - **Community Engagement**: The project fosters community engagement by allowing members to curate and generate NFTs.
 This involvement strengthens the sense of ownership and commitment within the Coco Community.